seifer44/Minecraft-RAMdisk-startup-script/README.md

 *$BACKUPPATH* - Where you wish to have archived backups stored.

 # Optimal functionality
 * In the $USERNAME's crontab, ensure a ramsave is ran regularly.
+Example for hourly saves:
+  0 * * * * /sbin/service minecraft ramsave > /var/log/minecraft/ramsave.log
+* In the $USERNAME's crontab, ensure a full backup is ran regularly (REFER TO ISSUE #1).
+Example of daily saves:
+  5 5 * * * /sbin/service minecraft backup > /var/log/minecraft/backup.log

 # Issues
-* Backups do not appear to function correctly when executed from a user other than $USERNAME.
+1. Backups do not appear to function correctly when executed from a user other than $USERNAME.
 I'm working on a fix for that still.
-* If you wish to have the game start from boot, I would recommend launching the service via crontab instead of in chkconfig.
+2. If you wish to have the game start from boot, I would recommend launching the service via crontab instead of in chkconfig.
 This ensures that the tmpfs has been mounted.
 I have yet to engineer a workaround into the script.
 This also means that, upon shutdown, the game is not closed appropriately.
 Please shut down the game manually before reboot.
-* Relies upon the online.sh script for checking if users are online.
+3. Relies upon the mconline.sh script (located here https://github.com/seifer44/mconlineusers ) for checking if users are online.
+4. The rsync command with the --delete switch can cause issues if the server has a severe crash and data is lost in either location.
+This switch can be removed if necessary, but should be re-enabled during server upgrades.